ModbusScope/ModbusScope/docs/pages/graphview.md

 * *Window auto-scale* automatically adjusts the range of the y-axis based on the values currently visible in the graph.
 * *Limit from* setting allows the user to set the minimum and maximum values for the y-axis.

 There are 2 Y-axis available, one for each graph, and the user can select which Y-axis to use per graph.
+This can be done in the *register* dialog or by double clicking the Y-axis indicator in the legend.

 ## Zoom graph